 Number: 2:130 Board-Superintendent Relationship Summary: The Superintendent is the principal contact between the Board of Education and the District staff.
 The Board develops policies and the Superintendent develops plans, programs and procedures, needed to implement these policies and direct the District's operations.

-Number: 2:140 Communications To and From the Board Summary: There is no expectation of privacy for any communication sent to the Board or its members individually.
+Number: 2:140 Communications To and From the Board Summary: There is no expectation of privacy for any communication sent to the Woodland Community Consolidated School Board of Education or its members individually.
 Communications to the Board will be sent to each individual Board member and the Board will discuss the correspondences at the subsequent Board meeting.
 Board members may use electronic communications among other Board members to disseminate information and for messages not involving deliberation, debate, or decision-making.

 Number: 2:150 Committees Summary: The Board is required to have a standing Parent- Teacher Advisory Committee to assist in the development of student discipline policies and behavioral interventions.
 The committee may only make recommendations to the Board, it may not take final action.